Ariana Saraha & Flight Behavior

-“Ariana not only has one of the most achingly beautiful voices you have ever heard, but she writes incredible songs as well.
-Her songs go to depths and heights not often visited by songwriters today.
-Mystical, sensual, inspiring, and real; she is not afraid of the darkness, but, just as important, she is not afraid of the light.” — T.D.H., Boulder, CO
+“Ariana not only has one of the most achingly beautiful voices you have ever heard, but her songs go to depths and heights not often visited by songwriters today.
+Mystical, sensual, inspiring, and real; she is not afraid of the darkness, but, just as important, she is not afraid of the light.” — Thomas Hast, Music Critic, Boulder, CO

 “Celestial, soul-stirring, and sometimes sultry — the perfect combination!” – J.K., Sedona, AZ